Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 * **JSON-RPC Server: ID** - Sets the ID for the JSON-RPC server.
 * **Finalize Method** - Specifies the finalization method.
 * **Send To Chzzk Transport Finalizer** - Delegate finalizing stage to Chzzk Transport Finalizer.
+* **Shutdown Chzzk Transport Finalizer When Exit** - Specifies whether to also shutdown Chzzk Transport Finalizer when exiting.
 * **Custom Options** - Specifies custom options for the finalization.
 You can also click the `...` button to load and specify a custom option set file.
 * **Extension for Custom Finalization** - Specifies file extension when the custom options require it.